 How To Keep Your WordPress Website Secure.

-One thing people tend to overlook when maintaining their website is keeping it secure.
+One thing people tend to overlook when maintaining their website after a new web design is complete is keeping it secure.
 Some web designers themselves do not put in place the proper practices to make sure a client site is as secure as it can be.
 In this day and age, online security is only going to become a more important element.
 There are far too many bots, hackers and malware to let your website’s security lapse.
 WordPress is generally a pretty secure CMS.
 Though more and more it is targeted by hackers at certain “weaknesses” that lax security leaves wide open.

 Whats the worst that can happen?